-Mothballs are a usually less toxic preventive measure.
-They are supposed to stay in your closet or wardrobe full-time and keep clothes moths from entering it at all.
-Mothballs aren’t usually effective enough to get rid of an active clothes moth infestation, but once you’ve used a spray to do that, a mothball is a good follow-up prevention you can employ.
+- Mothballs are usually a less toxic preventive measure: They are supposed to stay in your closet or wardrobe full-time and keep clothes moths from entering it at all.
+Mothballs aren’t usually effective enough to get rid of an active clothes moth infestation, but once you’ve used a spray to do that, a mothball is good follow-up prevention you can employ.

-Identify your specific needs, as well as you possible future needs
+Identify your specific needs as well as your possible future needs

 The toxicity and the strength of the spray aren’t its only factors to keep in mind, however.
 If you’re buying a whole can you want to think about the possible future scenarios you may need it for.
 Are you worried that you may have a problem with food moths at some point?
 Or something like roaches or ants?
 Maybe you have a dog, which makes ticks and fleas a concern as well?
 Such considerations are important as there are clothes moth killer sprays that are versatile enough to work on all kinds of other insects as well.
 If you live in an area with a significant presence of insects, it makes sense to buy a larger spray with more uses and applications.